Pegahdp/WhatsApp-Clone/README.md

-This WhatsApp clone react-app have the following features:
+This WhatsApp clone react-app has the following features:

 -More than 80% UI similarity to the real WhatsApp web app -Simulate sending messages including text and images (through inserting url)